JuliaLogging/ComponentLogging.jl/README.md

 `with_min_level(f::Function, logger::ComponentLogger, level::Union{Integer,LogLevel})`

-`with_min_level` temporarily sets the logger’s global minimum level and restores it on exit.
+temporarily sets the logger’s global minimum level and restores it on exit.

 For example, to benchmark `compute_sumsq()` without any logging‑related work: